yoavgre/machine-learning-projects/README.md

 Project 5: K-Means Clustering

-Implemented the K-Means and K-Means++ clustering algorithms for color quantization of images.
+Implemented K-Means and K-Means++ clustering algorithms for color quantization of images.